What's in the BOXX?

 Noted concept designer Daniel Simon (TRON:Legacy, Captain America: The First Avenger, Oblivion) refers to BOXX systems as “industrial, like a real piece of machinery— elegant, heavy-duty machinery.”
 In other words, you don’t buy a BOXX to send emails or play video games.
 You buy it to go to work.

 In order to save on labor and materials, tier one commodity hardware manufacturers build their chassis overseas, relying on cheap plastic and OEM components.
 But at BOXX, our systems are “Made in the U.S.A.” and that declaration is more than a slogan.
-In the process of designing our chassis, our expert engineers, like many of our customers, rely on SOLIDWORKS, providing our Texas-based metal fabricators with precise 3D CAD models in order to produce the aircraft quality aluminum parts and steel strengthening components which define our state-of-the-art chassis.
+In the process of designing our chassis, our expert engineers, like many of our customers, rely on SOLIDWORKS, providing our Texas-based metal fabricators with precise 3D CAD models in order to produce the rock-solid aluminum parts and steel strengthening components which define our state-of-the-art chassis.

 Ever been stranded on a branch of the tech support phone tree—the overseas call center labyrinth used by commodity manufacturers to diagnose your computer issues?
 They have a script, but not a clue as to what it takes to run SOLIDWORKS, Revit, Maya, C4D, V-Ray, or any other professional application.
 If you rely on BOXX workstations and rendering systems, you’ll never miss a project deadline because you have a direct line to legendary BOXX Technical Support—experts who know your hardware, your software, and (in most cases) can resolve your issue over the phone.
 Based 100% in the U.S. and located at BOXX headquarters in Austin, Texas, our tech support has immediate access to the tools and resources necessary to support you and your specific workflow.